-Dr. Stephanie Clarke is a Licensed Clinical Psychologist and Clinical Instructor of Psychiatry and Behavioral Sciences at the Stanford University School of Medicine.
-Dr. Clarke is an expert in the treatment of suicidal and self-harming adolescents, with additional expertise in evidence-based treatment of trauma and eating disorders in adolescents.
-She received her doctoral degree in the Developmental Psychopathology and Clinical Sciences program at the University of Minnesota in 2015 under the mentorship of Dante Cicchetti, PhD, and she completed her internship at Cambridge Health Alliance/Harvard Medical School.
-She completed her post-doctoral fellowship at Stanford University School of Medicine, where she spent two years working with suicidal and self-harming adolescents in the Crisis Clinic and Adolescent DBT Program.
-She currently provides DBT to high-risk adolescents in Stanford’s Adolescent DBT Program and the DBT Intensive Outpatient Program, RISE, a collaboration between Stanford and Children’s Health Council, a community clinic.
-She is currently in charge of training and supervision of psychology trainees at RISE, and has co-authored several publications on adolescent suicide, self-harming behavior, and DBT.
+Dr. Stephanie Clarke is a Licensed Clinical Psychologist and Clinical Instructor of Psychiatry and Behavioral Sciences at Stanford University School of Medicine.
+Dr. Clarke is an expert in the treatment of suicidal and self-harming behavior in adolescents, with additional expertise in evidence-based treatment of trauma and eating disorders in adolescents.
+She is intensively trained in Dialectical Behavior Therapy (DBT), currently the only well-established treatment for self-harming adolescents at high risk for suicide.
+Dr. Clarke is an Attending Psychologist and supervisor in Stanford’s Adolescent DBT Program.
+She is also the Stanford Psychologist in the DBT Intensive Outpatient Program, RISE, a collaboration between Stanford and Children’s Health Council, where she is in charge of training and supervision of psychology trainees.
+Dr. Clarke has given numerous talks, trainings, and lectures and has co-authored several publications on the topics of adolescent suicide, self-harming behavior, and DBT.

 Clinical Instructor, Psychiatry and Behavioral Sciences - Child and Adolescent Psychiatry

 B.A., Smith College, Psychology, Classics

 PhD Training: University of Minnesota Medical School - Twin Cities (2015) MN

 Internship, Cambridge Health Alliance/Harvard Medical School, MA (2015)